 Can you spot The Loch Ness Monster near the Palace Hotel

 Well within your reach is the beautiful Glen Affric - enjoy breath taking views.

 There is lots to see and do around Inverness.
-Inverness Local Area & Fun gives you lots of links and remember to download your free Local Activity Guide on the right handside of this page lists all free attractions too.
+Inverness Local Area & Fun gives you lots of links and remember to download your free Visitors Attraction Guide too!

 Fantastic fun for all see Landmark Forest Theme Park.
 Out on a boat Dolphin spotting on the Moray Firth see Pheonix Cruises.
 Or try Baxters at Fochabers a but of a drive but very tasty.
 Dramatic highland landscapes visit Cairngorm National Park and Mountain Railway.
 Or have a go on the Strathspey Steam Railway.
 For wildlife choose Highland Wildlife Park or the Black Isle Wildlife Park.
 For outdoor adventures there are Boots & Paddles, Loch Insch and Ace Adventures near Aviemore or why not try Experience 4×4.
 For a little history see Highland Folk Museum at Newtonmore.
 For easy family fun get on the bus with Inverness Sightseeing the hop on and off bus.
 Or take a trip to Orkney from Inverness during the summer all in 1 day with John O’Groats Ferry Inverness to Orkney.

 Out and About on Loch Ness